dennyzhang/challenges-cloudformation-jenkins/Scenario-302/README.md

 # Requirements
 1. Start 1 jenkins master and 1 jenkins slave
-2. Enable auto-scaling
+2. Enable auto-scaling for Jenkins master.
+With instance count 1
+3. Enable auto-scaling for Jenkins slaves.
+With instance count range from 1 to 3
-3. Customized VPC to allow limited network access
+4. Customized VPC to allow limited network access

 # Procedures
 - Use CF to setup the env